 Ticket price is 300LEK, cash only and you pay the driver.
 But they also accept Euros.
 The journey takes about 30 minutes.

 There is only one money changer in the arrivals hall and this was not open.
 There are plenty of ATMs though but I did not want to use.
-The next bus into the city was at 10pm.
+The next bus to the city was at 10 pm.
 The guys would take Euros but the rain was coming down like in an Indian monsoon.

-I made the decision to stay in one of the airport hotels across the road.
+I decided to stay in one of the airport hotels across the road.
 I chose the cheaper looking of the 3, the Jurgen Hotel.

 I messaged the Sombra Hostel to let them know the situation.

 Back to the airport at 7.30 am, went straight to the money changer.
 Still closed.

 There was a guy there.